recent scholarly works relevant to H.P. Lovecraft, freely published online:

 * Frank Coffmann (2006), “H.P.
 Lovecraft and the Fungi from Yuggoth Sonnets (part one)”, Calenture, Vol.2, No.1, September 2006.

-* Caio Alexandre Bazarias (2006), “The functions of myth in the works of Howard Phillips Lovecraft”, Masters disseration, University of San Paulo, 2006.
+* Caio Alexandre Bazarias (2006), “The functions of myth in the works of Howard Phillips Lovecraft” (Masters disseration, University of San Paulo, 2006.
 In Spanish or Portuguese.
+The function of cosmic myth in Lovecraft’s radical critique of early 20th century modernity)

 * Gert Jan Willem Bekenkamp (2006), The World of Wonder: on children’s lust for terror (PhD thesis for the University of Leuven, Netherlands.
 With an introduction by Ramsey Campbell).